A Jack of all trades.

 Quincy Jones has had one of the longest, most successful careers in popular music.

 He is a record producer, conductor, arranger, film composer, television producer and trumpeter.
 He has worked with such artists as Michael Jackson, Lionel Hampton, Dizzy Gillespie, Ray Charles, Frank Sinatra, Marvin Gaye, Stevie Wonder, Duke Ellington and Miles Davis, to name just a few.
-He has been nominated for a record 79 Grammys—and won 27 – and in 1991, he received the Grammy Legend Award.
+He has been nominated for a record seventy-nine Grammys—and won twenty-seven—and in 1991 he received the Grammy Legend Award.

 Quincy Jones was born in Chicago on March 14, 1933.
 When he was 10, his family moved to Bremerton, Washington.
-He began playing trumpet, and, in Seattle, he met Ray Charles, who was three years older than him.
-In 1951, he won a scholarship to what is now the Berklee College of Music.
+He began playing trumpet, and met Ray Charles, who was three years older than him, in Seattle.
+In 1951 he won a scholarship to what is now the Berklee College of Music.
 He moved to Boston to attend the school, but he soon wound up taking an offer from Lionel Hampton to tour with his band as a trumpet player.
 While on the road with Hampton, Jones began showing talent as a song arranger.
 He left Hampton’s band in 1953 and moved to New York, where he arranged songs for several artists, including Count Basie, Dinah Washington, Sarah Vaughan, Tommy Dorsey and Ray Charles, with whom he had become a close friend.

 Jones continued arranging and producing records throughout the Sixties and Seventies.
 He produced four million-selling singles for Lesley Gore: “It’s My Party,” “Judy’s Turn to Cry,” “She’s a Fool” and “You Don’t Own Me.”
 He also continued working as a record executive.
 After leaving Mercury, he spent about a dozen years at A&M and then formed his own label, Qwest Records.